unifiedjs/unifiedjs.github.io/doc/learn/create-an-editor.md

 ## Creating an editor

-> I’m not entirely sure how to call this thing.
-> “Demo” is too generic, “dingus” too vague, and I think editor is pretty apt.
-> Anyway, drop a line on [Spectrum][] if you know a better name.

 This guide shows how to create an interactive online editor with unified.
 In it we’ll visualize syntactic properties of text by “syntax highlighting” them.